moznion/go-unicode-east-asian-width/README.md

 - `EastAsian bool`

+EastAsian is the flag for ambiguous character.
-If this variable is `true`, ambiguous characters are treated as full width.
+If this flag is `true`, ambiguous characters are treated as full width.
 Elsewise, ambiguous characters are treated as half width.
-Default value of this variable is `false`.
+Default value is `true`.

 - `EastAsianAmbiguous unicode.RangeTable`
 - `EastAsianFullwidth unicode.RangeTable`